Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 {{% alert title="Warning" color="warning"%}}This action cannot be reversed.{{% /alert %}}

-Now that the product state is set to ```archived``` we can delete the asset by running the following command:
+Once the product state is set to `archived`, the asset can be deleted.
+Run the following command to delete the asset:

 ```bash
 axway central delete products petstore -y